 3) have images on your Amazon product pages that clearly display any branding you use on your products

 Branding can be a logo on the product itself, or on the packaging that you use to ship the product.
 Assuming you meet those criteria, once you have filled out the info below, the Handmade team will submit your account for enrollment into Brand Registry and will notify you once enrollment is complete (typically takes 4-6 weeks).

 Question 1: What is your seller name?
 This is the name your brand will be registered under.

 Question 2: Which Amazon marketplaces do you currently sell Handmade products in?

 Question 3: Please share three examples of active ASINs (e.g. B01MRZSEEQ) that you are currently selling AND that have product page images that clearly display your branding.
 Branding must be a logo or name printing on the product itself, or on the packaging (not a watermark, or digitally superimposed).
 See examples of photos showing branding

 Please share a link to your storefront on another platform (ex.
 Etsy, eBay, etc.) or your own website.
 The Brand Registry team will use this to verify that you have branded products.

 I ran into a problem with the Brand Name field today doing a bulk update to the 'Size' field.
 I was getting many errors on my bulk update for most all items being updated.
 I decided to run a bulk edit to all my items with the spreadsheet below.
-The spreadsheet is some of the fields off of the Catalog Listing report.
+The spreadsheet is some of the fields off of the category listing report.
 I added my brand name to the Brand Name field for all my items at once.
 If this causes me any problems since I am not brand registered, then I will just delete my information in the Brand Name field.
 After I filled in the Brand Name field, I was then allowed to update my Size field without an error.